lydell/n-ary-huffman/readme.md

 word.

 `options`:
-  - alphabet: `String`.
+  - alphabet: `String` or `Array`.
 The characters to use for the code words.
 If some characters are preferred over others, put them longer to the left.
-Note:
-    Don’t repeat characters, or you’ll get invalid code words.
+    Note: Don’t repeat characters, or you’ll get invalid code words.

 `callback(element, codeWord)` is run for each object in `elements`.